 TO: What are you working on at the moment?

-EG: Fixing Shadows looks at how photography can be used as a tool to disturb or shift some meanings and histories, especially where erasures and absences have taken place, as we see with many queer narratives.
-Aspects of the project look at the ways in which queer men present themselves on Grindr, mostly in Ghana.
-I’m interested in the layers within those forms of presentations and how they have the potential to speak to a certain social experiences and to a degree, the politics of a place.
+EG: Fixing shadows.
+It looks at how photography as a tool can be used to disturb or shift some meanings and histories, especially where some erasures and absences (queer absences) lie.
+It is a 3-part body of work, for now.
+The second part looks at some of the ways in which queer men present themselves on Grindr, mostly in Ghana.
+I’m interested in the layers within those forms of presentations and how they have the potential to speak to certain social experiences and to a degree, the politics of a place.

 TO: What sort of things has the project highlighted?

-EG: Grindr is supposed to be a safe space for queer men to relate and to find other people.
-It’s very interesting how people present themselves on the platform; what kind of images people use and the statements they make.
-I’ve been paying attention and making screen shots as I travel within the country, looking at self-presentation.
-However, it’s interesting that although [the platform] is supposed to be a safe space, it speaks to the paranoia and the confusion that queer people and even seemingly free or liberated people face here.
+EG: Grindr is supposed to be a safe space for men to relate and find other people.
+It is very interesting how people present themselves on the platform, what kinds of images they use and what statements they make.
+I have been paying attention and making screenshots as I travel within the country, looking at these self presentations.
+However, it’s interesting that although [the platform] is supposed to be a safe space, some of these (re)presentations can speak to some the paranoia and the confusion that queer people, even the seemingly free or liberated ones, face here.

 TO: What were some of the conflicts you found?